pedrottimark/tts-js-app-dev/2017-04-25/README.md

 ## Challenge 4

-To lean toward JSX notation in React, here is a similar ECMAScript 2015 feature: **template literals**:
+To lean toward JSX notation in React, here is a similar ECMAScript 2015 feature: **template literals**.

 * enclosed in backticks
 * can contain single or double quote marks